ericsizemore/dpm/README.md

 I started rewriting this project within the past year.
 For now, I am removing the old code from this repository.
 It will be back up soon.

+## Update 2

+As of 12/19/2023 I have decided to no longer work on or persue releasing DPM, until such time I can give it a complete rewrite.
+The current codebase is just way too old.

 ## Update

 As of 9/7/2023 I have begun working on this project once again.
 I will release an alpha version for testing soon, but it is important to note: